The Climate Crisis: Working Together for Future Generations

 World Leaders Must Step Up

-The United States accounts for less than 15 percent of global emissions.
-All countries – especially the world’s major economies – must contribute their fair share to the global climate effort.
+All countries – especially the world’s major economies, including the U.S. – must contribute their fair share to the global climate effort.
 Failing to keep the goal of 1.5 degrees Celsius alive will produce more extreme events such as heat waves, floods, storms, wildfires, and droughts; significantly exacerbate global food insecurity; drive global migration; and act as a crisis multiplier that will pose grave national security threats.
-If the international community fails to address climate change today, the costs of our inaction will be passed down to future generations.
+If the international community fails to address climate change today, the costs of our inaction will be visible in our lifetimes and passed down to future generations.

 Joseph R. Biden